rajasriramoju/Starcraft2-170/README.md

 #### NeuralNetwork(train, test, file)

-<span style="color:yellow">Dependencies</span>: Pandas, Numpy, Keras
+1. Dependencies: Pandas, Numpy, Keras

-<mark> train </mark>: A pandas dataframe containing same number of columns or features and output as the combined input and output dimensions of neural network.
+2. train: A pandas dataframe containing same number of columns or features and output as the combined input and output dimensions of neural network.

-<mark> test </mark>: Same as the train variable.
+- test: Same as the train variable.

-<mark> file </mark>: A string typed file name within the current directory of where modelTemplate is located.
+4. file: A string typed file name within the current directory of where modelTemplate is located.

 Configurations of the neural network can be adjusted.
 Please see the documentation of the Keras framework.